LukiSky/FundamentalOfSoftwareDevelopment/README.md

 ## Overview

 The University Self-Enrolment System is a Python-based application that allows students to register, log in, and enrol in subjects through both a command-line interface (CLI) and a graphical user interface (GUI).
 Administrative users can manage student records, group, partition, and clear enrolments.
-Data persistence is handled via a simple file-based database.
+Data persistence is handled via a simple file-based database (students.data).

 This project was developed as part of Assessment 1 for the Software Development module and includes Requirements Analysis, Implementation (Part 2), and will be presented in a showcase presentation (Part 3).